If your income hasn't kept pace with inflation this year, you may soon get some financial relief in the form of a tax cut.

 In addition to tax savings, the IRS made adjustments to numerous other parts of the tax code that have an impact on retirement saving and more.

-People who have access to a 401(k) plan through work can consider putting more money away next year, as the IRS also announced annual contribution limit increases for 2023.
-Participants in such plans can contribute $22,500 (pretax), up from $20,500 in 2022.
-People 50 and older can make catch-up contributions of $7,500, an increase from $6,500 this year.
+People who have access to a 401(k) plan through work can consider putting more money away next year, as the IRS also announced annual contribution limit increases for 2024.
+Participants in such plans can contribute $23,000 (pretax or to a Roth depending on plan rules), up from $22,500 in 2023.
+People 50 and older can make catch-up contributions of $7,500, the same as 2023.

 Contributions to a traditional 401(k) or a traditional IRA can reduce your taxable income, and deferred amounts are not taxed until you begin withdrawals in retirement.

 Lastly, the IRS also increased health savings account (HSA) annual contribution limits.
-The inflation adjustment lets individuals save $3,850, up from $3,650 in 2022.
-For family coverage, contribution limits for next year have jumped to $7,750 from $7,300.
+The inflation adjustment lets individuals save $4,150 in 2024, up from $3,850 in 2023.
+For family coverage, contribution limits for next year have jumped to $8,300 from $7,750.
+Those 55 and older can contribute an additional $1,000 as a catch-up contribution, which is unchanged from 2023.
 HSAs can help people save for rising health care costs now and in retirement.

-All in all, the tax changes for 2023 should help offset some of the pain of rising inflation and help people save for retirement.
-To make the most of these changes as you plan for 2023 and beyond, consider working with a tax professional.
+All in all, the tax changes for 2024 should help offset some of the pain from continuing inflation and help people save for retirement.
+To make the most of these changes as you plan for the end of 2023 and beyond, consider working with a tax professional.